bhisaac/5eFP/5eFP-SRD.md

 ## Swindler

-You have always had a way with people.
+~~You have always had a way with people.
 You know what makes them tick, you can tease out their heart's desires after a few minutes of conversation, and with a few leading questions, you can read them like they were children's books.
-It's a useful talent, and one that you're perfectly willing to use for your advantage.
+It's a useful talent, and one that you're perfectly willing to use for your advantage.~~

+You have a remarkable ability to connect with people.
+You understand their motivations and can decipher their deepest desires with just a few questions.
+You find this talent valuable and use it to your benefit.

 **Tool Proficiencies:** Disguise kit, forgery kit